 Reference this Baking with Yeast Guide whenever you work with baker’s yeast.
 I include practical answers to all of your common yeast questions.

-Let me walk you through the process so you understand what you’re doing.
-Homemade doughnuts seem a little intimidating, but I assure you—they’re really not!
+Let me walk you through the process so you understand what youโre doing.
+Homemade glazed doughnuts seem a little intimidating, but I assure youโthey’re really not!
+I find they’re much easier than, say, homemade bagels and homemade English muffins.

-- Prepare the dough.
+Prepare the dough.
 The dough comes together with a mixer.
 You can also make the dough by hand, but it requires a bit of arm muscle.
-After the dough comes together in the mixing bowl, knead it for 2 minutes.
+After the dough comes together in the mixing bowl, knead it for 5โ7 minutes.
+If youโre new to yeasted doughs, my how to knead dough post and video can help with this step.

-- Roll & cut into doughnuts.
-Roll the dough out to 1/2 inch thickness.
-Cut the doughnuts using a 3-3.5 inch doughnut cutter.
-Line 1-2 baking sheets with parchment paper or a silicone baking mat.
-Place doughnuts (and doughnut holes!) onto the lined baking sheet, then lightly cover and allow to rest as you prepare the oil.
+Roll & cut into doughnuts.
+Roll the dough out to 1/2-inch thickness.
+Cut the doughnuts using a 3โ3.5-inch doughnut cutter.
+Line 1 or 2 baking sheets with parchment paper or a silicone baking mat.
+Place doughnuts (and doughnut holes!) onto the lined baking sheet(s), then lightly cover and allow to rest for 30 minutes as you heat the oil.

-- Prepare the oil.
-Using a heavy-duty pot and an oil thermometer, heat the oil to 375°F (191°C).
-Place a cooling rack over another baking sheet.
+Prepare the oil.
+Using a heavy-bottomed pot or Dutch oven and an oil thermometer, heat vegetable oil to 375ยฐF (191ยฐC).

 Homemade Glazed Doughnuts